den-wdi-1/control-flow/readme.md

 ## Why is this important?

-[Hook]: # (Practice makes perfect and more practice with flow of control helps long term.)

 *"Control flow" refers to the way our computers move through a program's code.
 Understanding control flow allows us to trace the flow of a program based on its code.
 This skill is essential for programming in every language and paradigm.
 In particular,* **conditionals** *and* **loops** *are fundamental to understanding modern programming languages.*

 ## What are the objectives?